kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

 title: Expose and secure a workload with a certificate
 ---

-This tutorial shows how to expose and secure a workload with mutual authentication using mutual TLS Gateway.
+This tutorial shows how to expose and secure a workload with mutual authentication using a mutual TLS Gateway.

 ## Prerequisites